Installing a perfSONAR Testpoint for WLCG/OSG¶

 If SSH connection drops during network reconfiguration:

-1. Access via BMC/iLO/iDRAC console or physical console
+- Access via BMC/iLO/iDRAC console or physical console

-5. Reapply config after corrections: /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --yes
+/var/backups/nm-connections-<timestamp>/ - Reapply config after corrections:

 /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --yes

-Full rebuild (destructive – removes all NM connections first):
+Full rebuild (destructive – removes all NM connections first)¶

 /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --rebuild-all --yes

-The script logs to /var/log/perfSONAR-multi-nic-config.log.
-After an in-place apply, a reboot is typically unnecessary.
-If connectivity or rules appear inconsistent (ip rule show / ip route mismatch), consider a manual NetworkManager restart:
+unnecessary.
+If connectivity or rules appear inconsistent (ip rule show / ip route mismatch), consider a manual

 systemctl restart NetworkManager

-• DNS: forward and reverse entries (required):
+DNS: forward and reverse entries (required)¶

 All IP addresses that will be used for perfSONAR testing MUST have DNS entries: a forward (A/AAAA) record and a matching reverse (PTR) record.
 This is required so remote test tools and site operators can reliably reach and identify your host, and because some measurement infrastructure and registration systems perform forward/reverse consistency checks.

-• For single-stack IPv4-only hosts: ensure A and PTR are present and consistent.
+- For single-stack IPv4-only hosts: ensure A and PTR are present and consistent.

-• For single-stack IPv6-only hosts: ensure AAAA and PTR are present and consistent.
+- For single-stack IPv6-only hosts: ensure AAAA and PTR are present and consistent.

-• For dual-stack hosts: both IPv4 and IPv6 addresses used for testing must have matching forward and reverse records (A+PTR and AAAA+PTR).
+- For dual-stack hosts: both IPv4 and IPv6 addresses used for testing must have matching forward and reverse records (A+PTR and AAAA+PTR).

 Run the DNS checker

-Validate forward/reverse DNS for addresses in /etc/perfSONAR-multi-nic-config.conf.
+To validate forward/reverse DNS for addresses in /etc/perfSONAR-multi-nic-config.conf you can run a script:

 /opt/perfsonar-tp/tools_scripts/check-perfsonar-dns.sh

-• Run the check as part of your provisioning CI or as a pre-flight check before enabling measurement registration.
+dig(bind-utils package) which is commonly available; you can adapt it to usehostif preferred. - Run the check as part of your provisioning CI or as a pre-flight check before enabling measurement registration.

-• If your PTR returns a hostname with a trailing dot, the script strips it before the forward check.
+dns.resolverfor async checks. - If your PTR returns a hostname with a trailing dot, the script strips it before the forward check.

 If any addresses fail these checks, correct the DNS zone (forward and/or reverse) and allow DNS propagation before proceeding with registration and testing.